About This Drug

 Possible Side Effects

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

 - Nausea and vomiting (throwing up)